outkit/csharp-client/README.md

 the [Outkit](https://outkit.io/) [API](https://docs.outkit.io/).

 ## Contributors
 The initial version of this client was created by [Keith Giddings](https://github.com/krgiddings).
+In later versions, [Tor Erik Dahlsrud](https://github.com/dahlsrud) made significant contributions.

 ## Questions?
 Comments?
 Feel free to [create a GitHub issue](https://github.com/outkit/csharp-client/issues) with any questions or